 Amazon reached 150 million active Prime members globally at the end of 2019.
 A significant increase from 2018’s 100 million.
 Still, approximately 105 million of those members are based in the US.

-Google Pay reached 67 million monthly active users in 2019.
+In 2019, Google Pay reached 67 million monthly active users.
 Google is a well-known and respected brand.
 Its products are designed to work smoothly on both desktop and mobile.
 Additionally, you can expect the security to be on point.

 One big advantage that Google Pay has over its competitors is that it is free – for both you and your customer.
 This makes it a solid investment for your eCommerce website, as all it costs you is the time to set it up.

 While Windows is more popular, the Mac userbase is known to be dedicated to their brand of choice.
 Naturally, Apple has provided a payment gateway option for their users and it has become popular indeed.
 48% of iPhone owners use Apple Pay – 441 million individuals.

 Apple Pay requires a single click to complete a transaction and mobile users can even check out with touch identification.
 It is hard to provide a much smoother customer experience than that.

 It is worth noting that Apple Pay is not accessible everywhere yet.
 Before choosing this option, double-check that it is available in the countries most relevant to your business.

 Alipay is the most popular online payment platform in the world with an estimated 1 billion users.
 The majority of those users are located in China, so if you are targeting the Chinese market Alipay is a must.
 It offers both standard and one-click payments, resulting in smooth user experience.
 The widespread use of QR codes further speeds up the process.

 Due to trust concerns, Alipay introduced an escrow system.
 This means that Alipay charges the buyer before the product is shipped but the money is only handed over to the seller once the product is received.
 The escrow payment system is combined with an immediate payment option, for sales that don’t require shipping.